 Insider tips for making the most out of national park adventures

-Summer is here and many national parks are expecting an especially busy season in 2021.
+Every experience in a national park is unique, and while everyone recognizes the names of iconic parks like Yellowstone and Yosemite, there are hundreds more that should be on everyone’s bucket list.
 A little trip planning can ensure that your only surprises are happy ones.
 To help everyone have a great experience, National Park Service rangers share their top 10 insider tips to #PlanLikeAParkRanger.

 For us, a park visit begins at home with a trip to NPS.gov.
 Park websites have ideas about where to go, what to see, and what to do, and most important, what we need to include in our planning.
 Flexibility and a backup plan are key, too, in case of changing weather conditions, road closures, etc.